saftacatalinmihai/Computer/README.md

 A powerful, extensible AI assistant that can modify its own code, add new capabilities, and adapt to user needs in real-time.

+## ⚠️ Disclaimer
+This project is currently an **experiment** and is not intended for production use.
+It is provided "as is," without warranty of any kind, express or implied.
+Use at your own risk.

 ## 🌟 Features

 - **Self-Modifying Code**: The assistant can analyze and update its own source code